 Cruising Holidays with Activities on The Caledonian Canal and Loch Ness. experience amidst superb Highland scenery.
-Choose to have a holiday of gentle or opt to participate in a range of outdoor activities including walking, cycling, one wide and one standard berth, a powerful hot shower, wash hand basin, shelving.
+Choose to have a holiday of gentle or opt to participate in a range of outdoor activities including walking, cycling, cabins each with one wide and one standard berth, a powerful hot shower, wash lockers and shelving.
 Good food and good company go hand in hand on board and we pride ourselves on the quality of the cuisine.
 Everyone dines together at the large 'captains table' in the main saloon.
-All cruises are fully inclusive.
-See our of meals and activity instruction.
+All cruises are fully inclusive of meals and activity instruction.
 See our website for dates and full details. and full details.
 Contact the office team.
 Tel: +44 (0)1397 772167.